History of Florida Hurricanes By Year

 1950 – Hurricane Easy was the first of two major hurricanes of the 1950 Atlantic hurricane season.
 Landing on September 5, 1950, the storm lingered causing waves to batter Florida’s coastline from Homosassa to the panhandle.

 1950 – Little known Hurricane King landed in downtown Miami on October 18, 1950.
-This was the sixth hurricane of the season, and it was the strongest with 130 MPH wind.
+This was the sixth hurricane of the season, and it was the worst Florida hurricane of the year with 130 MPH wind.
 There were 4 fatalities.
 Damages included crops throughout south Florida which were estimated at $30 million.
 One of the Strongest in the History of Hurricanes in Florida

 When did the weather service start naming hurricanes?